The Safety Razor

-The design consists of a top cap and a baseplate that sandwich a commonly available double edge razor blade.
+The design consists of a blade guard and a blade cover that sandwich a commonly available double edge (DE) razor blade.
 A handle then holds the head together.
 The design and shaving characteristics of the safety razor head varies widely among brands.

 My Shaving History

 I was taught to shave with a multi-blade razor and a can of shaving foam.
 I had a couple of aftershaves that came from the grocery store and I shaved this way for years; miserably I might add.
 Shaving was always a chore and led to my face feeling raw and dried out, and not looking much better either.
 Many years ago I gave up the razor altogether and just wore a short beard most of the time.
 My late grandfather used to joke with me and ask, "what are you doing with all that money you're saving by not buying razor cartridges?"
 Well, buying beer of course.

 Only recently was I introduced to traditional shaving with a safety razor, a shaving brush, and a puck of shaving soap.
 My life changed 15 minutes later.
 My first traditional shave was the best shave of my life, even with the few spots of blood on my face.